skr571999/notes/notes/nodejs.md

 ## Making REST API

+- API
+  - Method of the communication between software components
+  - an API specifies how software components should interact with each other.
+It is a set of protocols and routines, and it’s responses are generally returned as JSON or XML data.
+APIs can use any type of communication protocol, and are not limited in the same way a web service is.
+  - Interoperability : the ability of computer systems or software to exchange and make use of information.
+  - What is REST - Architecture that define guidelines to make web API easily
+  - WSDL - Web service description language
+- Types of web services
+  - REST - representational state transfer each URL is a object Architectural style
+  - SOAP - simple object access protocol
+- XML based message protocol

 - API - Application Programming Interface
 - REST - Representational state transfer
 - API is a interface through which one application talk to another application.